jnozzi/cocoadev.com/markdown/NewiTunesInterface.md

 3) use the hidden unsupported method setRoundedCorner: (iirc) to NO.

-4) Either have something that takes up the entire content view OR have a custom General/NSView as the contentView that simply draws http://developer.apple.com/documentation/Cocoa/Reference/General/ApplicationKit/ObjC_classic/Classes/General/NSColor.html#//apple_ref/doc/uid/20000353-BCIFCIEG to everywhere.
+4) Either have something that takes up the entire content view OR have a custom NSView as the contentView that simply draws http://developer.apple.com/documentation/Cocoa/Reference/ApplicationKit/ObjC_classic/Classes/NSColor.html#//apple_ref/doc/uid/20000353-BCIFCIEG to everywhere.

 ----

 Back again, finished it, it has one known bug where if you hide the toolbar there is no separator line.
 But I don't feel like fixing that.

 Shot:
-http://catsdorule.torpedobird.com/tmp/General/UnifiedPanther.png (No longer accessible at this address.)
+http://catsdorule.torpedobird.com/tmp/UnifiedPanther.png (No longer accessible at this address.)

 Project:
-http://catsdorule.torpedobird.com/tmp/General/UnifiedPanther.zip (No longer accessible at this address.)
+http://catsdorule.torpedobird.com/tmp/UnifiedPanther.zip (No longer accessible at this address.)

 ----